 How to take care of Shiloh Shepherd

-Exercise is a great way to keep your dog healthy and within the recommended weight range.
-The Shiloh Shepherd loves strenuous activity, preferably combined with training of some kind, for these dogs are very intelligent and crave a good challenge.
-If you decide to find and buy one of these dogs, you need to be the type of person who is going to take it on a walk once or twice daily.
-Exercise also really helps shiloh shepherd dogs avoid boredom, which would often lead to naughty behavior.
+Exercise is a great way to keep your Dog healthy and within the recommended weight range.
+The Shiloh Shepherd loves strenuous activity, preferably combined with training, for these dogs are very intelligent and crave a good challenge.
+If you decide to find and buy one of these dogs, you need to be the type of person going to take it on a walk once or twice daily.
+Exercise also really helps Shiloh shepherd dogs avoid boredom, which would often lead to naughty behavior.

 Grooming & Bruising

-Proper grooming not only infuses a healthy glow to your dog’s appearance, but also helps develop his self-esteem.
-Brushing has been universally acknowledged by expert dog groomers as the single most important step in grooming.
-Regular brushing untangles the matted hairs on your Dog’s coat.
-Since this is a risky job to do
+Proper grooming not only infuses a healthy glow to your Dog’s appearance but also helps develop his self-esteem.
+Expert dog groomers have universally acknowledged brushing as the single most important step in grooming.
+Regular brushing untangles the matted hairs on your Dog’s coat since this is a risky job to do.

 The benefits of brushing are many.
 To name a few:

 - Better blood circulation

 - Shinier and healthier coat